SarahYousefH/Multi-cycle-Implementation-of-a-CPU-Microcontroller/README.md

 ## Contributors 👥

-This project was developed by Sy Hassouneh and Sondos Qasarwa, students of the Department of Electrical and Computer Engineering.
+This project was developed by Sarah Hassouneh and Sondos Qasarwa, students of the Department of Electrical and Computer Engineering.

 ## Docuentation 📄